 (These can be remembered as B-SAFE).

-Each year about 1000 accidents at work involving electric shock or burns are reported to the HSE.
-Around 30 of these are fatal.
-Most of these fatalities arise from contact with overhead or underground power cables.

 There are many things that can be done to manage the risks from electrical equipment in the workplace:

 Ensure that the electrical installation is safe

-install new electrical systems to a suitable standard, e.g. BS 7671 and thereafter maintain them in a safe condition.
+install new electrical systems to a suitable standard, and thereafter maintain them in a safe condition.

 provide enough socket-outlets - overloading socket-outlets by using adaptors can cause fires.